How to Get Better at Fortnite in Season 7: 12 Elite Athletic Tips For a Unique Competitive Edge (in 2021)

 How To Find Your Best Position

-The point here is that you need to consider moving heaven and earth to protect good shapes.
+The point here is that you need to consider moving heaven and earth to protect good body shapes.
 Your body will function better in-game and it’ll also best protect you from a host of unnecessary aches and pains down the track.
 Better yet…

 Stand Up to Play Fortnite